CanePlayz/HDGraph.Core/HDGraph/HDGraphGUI/Readme.txt

 ======================================================

 - Windows 8 / 8.1 / 10.
-- or Windows XP, Windows Vista, or Windows 7, but the Microsoft .NET Framework 4.5 must be installed.
+- or Windows Vista, or Windows 7, but the Microsoft .NET Framework 4.5 must be installed.

-Install on WINDOWS :
+Install on WINDOWS (Vista, 7, 8, 10 or higher) :
 ======================================================

 - Make sure your computer satisfy the minimum requirements.
 - Unzip the Zip file and start HDGraph.exe

-Install on Linux, Mac OS :
+Install on Linux, Mac OS, Windows XP :
 ======================================================

-Support for linux and Max OS is discontinued (however HDGraph will probably work using Mono version 2.6.1 or higher)
+Support for linux and Mac OS is discontinued (however HDGraph will probably work using Mono version 2.6.1 or higher).
+Support for Windows XP is also discontinued (.Net framework 4.5 is not available on Windows XP).
+Please download HDGraph v1.4.2 instead.

 Uninstall on WINDOWS :